 FBCHL is a church that has proudly chosen to affiliate with the Southern Baptist Convention.
 This partnership enables us to collaborate with tens of thousands of like-minded congregations worldwide to fulfill the Great Commission.
 In addition to the SBC, FBCHL is affiliated with the Mississippi Baptist Convention Board and the local Desoto Tate Baptist Association.
 For more information about these organizations, please visit SBC.net, mcbc.org, and desototate.org.

-Horn Lake Baptist Church was organized in 1920 with nine charter members.
-They met in various places until the late 1920s when a parcel of land was given to them.
-The church occupied this building until 1945 when it was sold.
-The church then met in Horn Lake Public School until 1947 when the present site was purchased and a building was constructed.
-A pastor was called and paid $10 to hold services there one Sunday a month.
-Times were hard during this period because it was the early 1930s, which were the Depression years.
-Just prior to 1948, the church was busting at the seams, so land on Goodman Road was bought, and a nice brick building was constructed where City Hall is today.
-On May 3, 1973, the church purchased 8.99 acres of land.
-A construction loan was secured, and the groundbreaking for a multipurpose building and educational unit was held on September 4, 1977.
-The new facility was completed in July 1979.
+Horn Lake Baptist Church was established in 1920 with nine charter members.
+Initially, the congregation met in various locations until the late 1920s, when they received a parcel of land for their use.
+The church occupied this building until 1945, when it was sold.
+Subsequently, the church gathered at Horn Lake Public School until 1947, when they purchased the current site and constructed a new building.
+A pastor was appointed, who was compensated $10 to lead services once a month.
+By early 1948, the church was experiencing rapid growth, prompting the acquisition of land on Goodman Road, where a modern brick building was erected, now the site of City Hall.
+On May 3, 1973, the church acquired 8.99 acres of land.
+A construction loan was secured, and the groundbreaking for a multipurpose building and educational unit took place on September 4, 1977.
+This new facility was completed in July 1979.
 In December 1989, the church voted to build a new Worship Center.
-The groundbreaking service for the Worship Center was held on October 5, 1997, with the first worship service conducted in it on September 27, 1998.
-The original cornerstone can be seen in front of our current entry tower.
+The groundbreaking ceremony for this Worship Center occurred on October 5, 1997, and the first worship service was held there on September 27, 1998.
+The original cornerstone is displayed in front of our current entry tower.

 FBCHL is committed to grounding all our actions in Scripture.
 Through a diverse range of Bible studies and engaging, biblical preaching, our teachings and practices are firmly anchored in the Word rather than in human wisdom.
 Acknowledging the Bible as a perfect treasure of divine instruction, FBCHL strives to know and glorify God by aligning ourselves with its sacred witness.